nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/RWorkflow.md

 # R workflow
-Example workflow using R to format and calculate mean and sd rugosity and % habitat cover from Habitat annotation applied using the TransectMeasure software from www.seagis.com.au.
+Example workflow using R to format and calculate point scores, mean and sd rugosity and % habitat cover from Habitat annotation applied using the TransectMeasure software from www.seagis.com.au.

 This annotation schema and R script is described and included in a published paper<sup>1</sup>, please cite if you use it.
 Please refer to this GitHub repository for updated versions of the annotation schema and R script.